The HobbitHouse Ilustrated Glossary of Woodworking terms

 notched mortise and tenon --- This is a standard blind mortise and tenon joint but with a twist, which is that the piece with the mortise receives tenons from two directions and the tenons are cut so that one fits partly over the other, thus allowing them both to penetrate into the mortise as far as possible for maximum strength.
 Although the example shown below is drawn as an open mortise and tenon (see bridle joint, it obviously does not have to be open.
 A variation on this type joint is the mitered tenon.
 Examples:

 offset shoulder mortise and tenon --- A type of joint that can be used when planks are to be used to hold a mirror, for example.
 The planks are given an edge rabbet on what will be the rear surface and then a mortise and tenon joint is used to mate them securely.
 When this is done, one of the shoulders of the tenon is offset from the other to accommodate the rabbet, thus the name of the joint.
-Examples:
+Here is the rear view of one corner of a mirror frame that is done in this fashion:

 one third lap --- synonymous with three way lap joint